tinaellis/tinaellis.github.io/ftk-basics.md

 <h3>A Note On FTK Tools</h3>
 <p>AccessData.com provides a suite of forensics tools.</p>
 <ul>
-    <li>Forensic Toolkit (FTK): Referred to as "FTK".
+    <li><b>Forensic Toolkit (FTK):</b> Referred to as "FTK".
 This program provides robust forensics analysis options, including disk imaging, file decryption, password cracking, registry file parsing, data carving, reporting, and more.
 This toolkit has a 5000 file limit on the demo version.</li>
-    <li>AccessData FTK Imager: This program is the go-to for creating disk images, features include hash reporting, image mounting, APFS image captures, and more.
+    <li><b>AccessData FTK Imager:</b> This program is the go-to for creating disk images, features include hash reporting, image mounting, APFS image captures, and more.
 Especially useful to view and export a smaller subset of folders or files from the evidence tree of an image.</li>
 </ul>

 <div class="intro">